Cold bosons in optical lattices: a tutorial for Exact Diagonalization

 It is noticed that if several sites on the lattice were biased significantly more than the rest, it could be possible to obtain a fragmented condensate.
 It is also possible to engineer the number of fragmented fractions by setting a number of biased sites in the lattice.

-To understand the system behavior for intermediate values of the attractive interactions, we apply exact diagonalization and calculate the entropy $S_D$ as function of $NU/t$.
+To understand the system behaviour for intermediate values of the attractive interactions, we apply exact diagonalization and calculate the entropy $S_D$ as function of $NU/t$.
 The results are depicted in Fig.~\ref{fig:VN_PBC}.
 The entropy has its maximum in the attractive regime, not at $U/t=0$ where the entropy $S_1$ exhibits a minimum.
 This observation implies that the GS of a weakly attractive system is more uniformly distributed over the Fock basis than the GS of the SF phase.
-Increasing the attractive interaction, but keeping the bias smaller than the gap, the system is in a cat-like state, with $S_D = \ln\left( N_{\rm s}\right)/\ln\left( N_{\rm bas}\right)$.
+Increasing the attractive interaction, but keeping the bias smaller than the gap, the system is in a cat-like state, with $S_D = \ln\left( M\right)$.
+By cat-like state we mean a superposition state of events that mutually exclude each other from happening simultaneously, in this case, the superposition of clustering all the particles in every site of lattice.
 Finally, for even stronger attraction, the gap becomes smaller than the bias.
 Then the bias term dominates and the system localizes on a single site, with a single Fock state being the ground state.

 The phenomenon is similar to the one studied in Ref.~\cite{PhysRevA.81.023615}.
 There, the system is found to go from a binomial distribution in Fock space, to a very homogeneous one at slightly attractive interactions.
 Further increasing the interactions, the distribution does not become more homogeneous, but instead starts to develop peaks around each of the two-sites, which corresponds to the two superposed states of the cat-like structure.
 In presence of a small bias, further increasing the attractive interaction, the system localizes.